life-exe/UnrealOpenAIPlugin/OpenAIDocs/Platform APIs/Images/Edit an image.md

   Note that the final image may be sent before the full number of partial images are generated if the full image is generated more quickly.

-- `quality: optional "low" or "medium" or "high" or "auto"`
+- `quality: optional "low" or "medium" or "high" or "auto" or null`

   Output quality for GPT image models.